Puppy Advice

 Fearful puppies need extra effort and special attention if they are to overcome their fears and become confident, well-adjusted adults.
 There are a number of reasons why puppies might be afraid.

-• Fearful puppy
+• Fearful Collie puppy needing socialisation and training class

 Lack of early socialisation